Liz Cheney vows to carry on fight against Trump after conceding defeat in Wyoming primary

 Sarah Palin looks to make a comeback in Alaska

+In this new iteration, she was the Trump-endorsed candidate in a three-deep field vying to fill the remainder of the late GOP Rep. Don Young's at-alarge House seat.
+But no candidate will secure a majority of the vote in that race, CNN projects, which means it'll head to a ranked-choice voting tabulation that is scheduled to start on August 31.

-Palin, who resigned as governor in 2009, is squaring off in the special election with Nick Begich III, the Republican scion of the state's most storied Democratic family, and former Democratic state Rep. Mary Peltola, who was endorsed by independent Al Gross after he dropped out of the race despite making the final four.
-If none of the three active candidates secures a majority of the vote, the election will be decided with a ranked-choice calculation that begins at the end of the month.
+Palin, who resigned as governor in 2009, squared off with Nick Begich III, the Republican scion of the state's most storied Democratic family, and former Democratic state Rep. Mary Peltola, who was endorsed by independent Al Gross after he dropped out of the race despite also making the final four.

-The three special election contenders -- along with nearly 20 other candidates, most notably Republican Tara Sweeney -- are also running in a concurrent primary that will determine the four finalists for the November election that will decide who will win the at-large House seat for the next full term.
+Those three special election contenders were also running in a concurrent primary to determine who will advance to the November general election to fill the at-large House seat for the next full term.
+All three will advance, CNN projects, along with Republican Tara Sweeney, a former assistant secretary for Indian affairs at the US Interior Department.

 GOP senator who voted to convict Trump faces voters